'Soul In Exile' Lyric/Blog: BLESSING OF HOPE

 My daughter, my older daughter, whose name is Bracha Tikva — the Hebrew words for "blessing" and "hope."

-Now, all these years later, she is all grown up, happily married, and living in Boulder, Colorado.
+Now, all these years later, she is all grown up, happily married, and presumably living in Toronto, Canada.
 I have since remarried, and I live in New Jersey once again after having traveled all over the United States and abroad.
 And after all we have been through, my daughter has decided to cease having anything to do with me.
 She says she has her reasons.

 But as I sing in the last verse — I hope and I pray that the ice melts and things between us get better.
 I will always be here for her, should she decide to include me in her life again — as long as I am still among the living.
 Because no matter what happens and who else comes in to or goes out of her life, and no matter by what name she may assume, she is and will always be my beloved daughter, my Bracha Tikva, my Blessing of Hope.